nanom/PyObfuscator/README.md

   -v CONTENT_VARS, --content_vars CONTENT_VARS
                         Enter list of variables in which the program will be partitioned.(Default='this, is_, an, simple, python, app')
-  -e ENCODING_METHOD, --encoding_method ENCODING_METHOD
-                        Name of the method used to re-encode the content of some content_vars via the codecs py-library.
-                        (Default='rot13')
 ```

 ## Examples of use